Last Updated on July 2, 2026 by Daniel Globe

 This shift wasn’t cosmetic.
 It used data-backed positioning to strengthen brand consistency while preserving scale.

-You benefit from a hotel identity that feels less corporate, more open, and easier to navigate.
-In the 2000s, Sheraton leaned into design-led modernization and community-focused spaces, giving you more flexibility and control over how you use the brand’s environment.
+The result is a hotel identity that feels less corporate, more open, and easier to navigate.
+In the 2000s, Sheraton leaned into design-led modernization and community-focused spaces, giving guests more flexibility and control over how they use the brand’s environment.

 How Marriott Took Over Sheraton